Hikiwari Natto & Kotsubu Natto: Types of Natto Beans

 According to the website of the leading natto producer Takano Foods (タカノフーズ), natto is classified into six types based on the size, as listed in the table.

-Regarding the popularity, small-sized Natto beans, such as Kotsubu Natto, are much more popular than middle and big ones in Japan, while the fermented crushed soybean Hikiwari Natto accounts for about 7 to 8 % of the entire market share.
+Meanwhile, the crushed, fermented soybean called Hikiwari Natto accounts for about 7 to 8 % of the entire market share.

 Hikiwari Natto vs. Kotsubu Natto (Tsubu Natto)